g31s/algorithms/Infix2Postfix/README.md

 ## Details

-The folder contains the implementation of Infix2Postfix algorithm.
+The folder contains the implementation of Infix2Postfix algorithms.
 Implementations are written in a way that, it's easy to understand.

 ## Following is the List of Implementations